Francescolis/Xpandables.Net/README.md

 #### Creating a Success Operation Result

-To create a success operation result, you can use the `Success` method from the `OperationResults` class.
+To create a success execution result, you can use the `Success` method from the `OperationResults` class.
 You can specify the status code, result, and other details.

 ```csharp